GeminiDRSoftware/MAROONXDR/readme.txt

 checkND: Robust to being fed flats at different exposure times with the checkND primitive: will only use the flats in agreement with the first dark's ND and will log warning, error if only one

-addDQ: Adds BPM in ./maroonxdr/maroonx/lookups/BPM/ depending on data sereis arm with the addDQ overwrite of standard call in maroonx primitives (only needed because we are not in caldb).
+addDQ: Adds BPM in ./maroonxdr/maroonx/lookups/BPM/ depending on data series arm with the addDQ overwrite of standard call in maroonx primitives (only needed because we are not in caldb).
 Differences are noted with !! commments

 overscanCorrect: Overscan corrects each frames depending on arm and instrument lookup values.